 | Out-of-Pocket Maximum | Federally capped — $9,450 individual / $18,900 family in 2026 | Varies by plan — limits set by carrier, not federal regulation; review carefully |

-Next-day effective dates are available on AHS plans — a significant practical benefit for anyone in an unexpected coverage gap who needs protection quickly.
+Next-day effective dates are available from most Arizona STM carriers — a significant practical benefit for anyone in an unexpected coverage gap who needs protection quickly.
 Application approval can result in coverage beginning as soon as the following day.

 The primary short-term medical carriers offering plans to Arizona residents are Allstate Health Solutions, UnitedHealthcare, and Pivot Health.
 Note: Philadelphia American Life, North American Company, Freedom Life, and LifeShield/National General do not currently offer short-term medical plans in Arizona.
 A licensed broker confirms current availability and compares plan structures across all carriers writing business in the state.